armahdavi/Code-Data-Analytics-Statistics---Dust-Extraction-from-HVAC-Filters---PhD-Paper-Phase-1/README.md

 Project Miestone: 2017 - 2020
 Full-length article: https://www.tandfonline.com/doi/full/10.1080/02786826.2020.1774492

-Brief Summary of the project:
+## The Hidden Story in Our Air Filters

-Throughout their service life, HVAC filters not only clean the air we breathe by capturing harmful airborne particles, but they also collect a sample of these indoor particles.
-Consequently, these filters are both fascinating and valuable for experts in Indoor Air Quality (IAQ), Indoor Environmental Engineering, and Health sectors, as they provide insights into the particles and particle-bound contaminants we may inhale.
-Once their service life is over in HVAC systems, these filters can be collected, and the dust accumulated on them, that is formed by the gradual capturing of indoor air particles, can be analyzed to investigate airborne particle-bound contaminants.
+HVAC filters play a dual role in our homes.
+They not only purify the air we breathe by trapping harmful particles but also act as silent samplers, collecting a record of these airborne contaminants.
+This makes them a valuable resource for experts in Indoor Air Quality (IAQ), Indoor Environmental Engineering, and Health.
+By analyzing the dust accumulated on used filters, researchers gain insights into the particles and contaminants we may be inhaling.

-The analysis of dust particles on HVAC filters is known as Filter Forensics.
-By combining Filter Forensics data with metadata from HVAC systems, such as airflow rate, system runtime, and HVAC filter efficiency, it becomes possible to calculate the long-term concentration of airborne particles and particle-bound contaminants.
-This concentration caclulation is pretty much useful for exposure assessments of chronic diseasesm and this technique is referred to as Quantitative Filter Forensics (QFF).
+This analysis technique is known as Filter Forensics.
+When combined with metadata from HVAC systems (airflow rate, runtime, filter efficiency), it allows for calculating long-term airborne particle concentrations.
+This concentration data is crucial for exposure assessments in chronic health studies.
+This more quantitative approach is termed Quantitative Filter Forensics (QFF).

-The extraction of dust from residential HVAC filters plays a crucial role in QFF.
-A good dust recovery and recovery efficiency can significantly improve the accuracy of QFF estimations.
-Therefore, it is essential to study the extraction process of dust from these filters.
-Data mining of HVAC filter dust extraction allows us to draw sufficient insights to support better estimation of IAQ and the health effects of harmful particle-bound contaminants.
+Dust recovery from residential HVAC filters is a critical step in QFF.
+Efficient dust extraction significantly improves the accuracy of QFF estimations.
+Therefore, studying and optimizing this process is essential.
+Data analysis of extracted dust provides valuable insights for better understanding IAQ and the health effects of harmful contaminants.

+## This Repository
-In this repository, I will present all the data pipelines, data pre-processing codes, statistical models, descriptive statistics, and plot visualizations related to Phase 1 of Mahdavi &amp; Siegel (2020) (AS&T) paper.
-While most of the front-end results have been discussed in the accompanying paper, what you will find here are the underlying codes that generate the results and discussions presented in the paper.
+This repository showcases the data pipelines, pre-processing code, statistical models, descriptive statistics, and visualizations used in Phase 1 of the Mahdavi & Siegel (2020) (AS&T) paper.
+While the paper itself discusses the front-end results, this repository provides the underlying code that generates those results, allowing you to explore the analysis firsthand.

-The majority of the Python codes are provided in both ".py" format (for a single run purpose) as well as ".ipynb" for walking the reader through the data pipleline process.
+The pre-processing and logical Python codes are provided in .py (originally written in Spyder), and data visualization, statistical models, and front-end calculations are provided in .ipynb (written in Jupyter) for a guided walk-through of the data pipeline process.